jpettere/Flicks/README.md

 1. fixing the search bar so that ontap for the cells actually works
 2. lambda - how it works
+3. implementing a collection view and table view at the same time

 ## Video Walkthrough